Allex191/ap-skills-snake/README.md

 #### Current working on

-- while loop newSkillPos fix/enable
+- extend skills image array
+- touch for mobile
+- show points in canvas
 - set height of ui bigger uISize: { x: 0, y: 0 },
-- extend skills image array
 - make media querries if its too smal for mobile